faseeh-ali/india-da-ds-job-market-sql/README.md

-I built this to answer a question I had for myself: **what do Indian companies actually ask for in Data Analyst / Data Scientist job postings, and does it differ by city?** I'm a 2025 B.Tech (AI & Data Science) grad job-hunting for DA/Junior DS roles, and I wanted real answers to guide my own upskilling — not another pass at the Olist e-commerce dataset everyone uses.
+I built this to answer a question I had for myself: **what do Indian companies actually ask for in Data Analyst / Data Scientist job postings, and does it differ by city?** I'm a 2025 B.Tech (AI & Data Science) grad job-hunting for DA/Junior DS roles, and I wanted real answers to guide my own upskilling.

 ## What this is
 - A normalized MySQL schema (`jobs`, `skills`, `job_skills`) built from two